 I’ve made this easy chocolate mousse already three times.
 To my pleasure it works even with red kidney beans water.
 While soaking legumes, like beans, lentils or chickpeas some of the protein, starches, B-vitamins, zinc, and iron leach into the liquid.
 The result is a nutrient-rich water that can be used for thickening, emulsifying, gelatinizing and foaming dishes.

 It is important however to use the liquid from BPA-free cans.
-Why, I’ll explain after the recipe.
+Why, I’ll explain after the easy recipe.

 My hubby is convinced

 My chocoholic hubby is of course also a huge chocolate mousse connoisseur and described it as “heaven on the spoon”.
 When he tried it, he first thought, that it’s an indulgent chocolate mousse and couldn’t get enough of it.
+I’m convinced that you will love this recipe too.

 Did I mention, that I’m massively obsessed with aquafaba and, that I can’t wait to test out more creative recipes with this miracle fluid.
 But for this week I have to stop creating these fascinating clean eating desserts and use up the chickpeas and beans that are waiting in my fridge;)